pagkly/Zed/Investopedia3/What Is a Round Lot.md

 ### Odd Lots

-A lot consisting of fewer than 100 shares or a lot that cannot be evenly divided by 100 is called an [odd lot](https://www.investopedia.com/terms/o/oddlot.asp).
+A lot consisting of fewer than 100 shares or a lot that cannot be evenly divided by 100 is called an [[odd lot]](https://www.investopedia.com/terms/o/oddlot.asp).

 Odd lots are sometimes combined, or bunched, into round lots to facilitate trading.
-A [mixed lot](https://www.investopedia.com/terms/m/mixedlot.asp) consists of both a round lot and an odd lot.
+A [[mixed lot]](https://www.investopedia.com/terms/m/mixedlot.asp) consists of both a round lot and an odd lot.
 An order of 198 shares would be considered a mixed lot.

 Even fractional share trading is now possible.
 Many brokerages use it to enable dollar-cost investing, in which the client chooses to invest, say, $200 a month over time.